Skip to content

 • Blended soups

-Likewise, crunchy foods like chips can get stuck in the wound and interfere with your body’s natural ability to heal itself.
+In general, avoid foods that are crunchy, spicy, or difficult to chew.
+Crunchy foods like chips can get stuck in the wound and interfere with your body’s natural ability to heal itself.
+You should be able to fully return to your normal diet after a week or so, gradually adding more solid foods.

 Can I Go to Work After Tooth Extraction?

 You won’t be able to return to work the same day that you have your tooth extraction.
 In fact, you should rest for the first 24 hours after your appointment with us.
+It’s not uncommon for people to take 2 to 3 days off from work to recover from having a tooth extraction.
+Recovery time may be longer if you have multiple teeth extracted at once.

 How Do You Sleep After Tooth Extraction?